With the opening of Friendship Bridge No. 5 in December 2013, the border crossing from Chiang Rai to Luang Namtha via

-Green Discovery seems to have everything sewn up in Laos, which for me, is a good enough reason not to go with this company, not to mention their price seems to always be much higher than other companies.
+Green Discovery seems to have everything sewn up in Laos, which for me, is a good enough reason not to go with this company, not to mention the price seems to always be much higher than other companies.

-With the wet season brings torrential rain most days, so decided to only do a two-day, one-night trek to the Lahu hill tribe Village, which is one of the less frequented by foreigners – I am told.
+With the wet season brings torrential rain most days.
+So, deciding to only do a two-day, one-night trek to the Lahu hill tribe Village, this is one of the less frequented routes by foreigners – I am told.